blazinsk1n02/react-mui-task-app/README.md

 ## General info
 This is a project created with ReactJS, Material UI and Supabase\

-Note: The calendar part is not yet implemented!
+Disclaimer: The calendar part is not yet implemented!

 ## Technologies
 * React: 17.0.2